Modelur/docs/docs/reference/massing_generator.md

 #### Clear Button

 When clicking the *Clear* button, the buildings will be deleted on all of the selected city blocks.
-A warning will be issued if no city blocks are selected or if selected city blocks are empty.
+A warning will be issued if no city blocks are selected or if the selected city blocks are not empty.

 ## Generator options